tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * `y_test`, the actual values in the test set, is compared with the predicted values in the test set.

-Finally, go over the metrics of the in-sample and out-of-sample predictions:
+Go over the metrics of the in-sample and out-of-sample predictions:

   ```python
   from sklearn.metrics import mean_squared_error, r2_score